Telephone Box

 Redux

 The first red telephone box was installed in 1926.
-The prototypical Kiosk No. 2 (K2) was designed by Sir Giles Gilbert Scott as a pre-fabricated urban amenity in which a coin-wielding urban dweller could make a telephone call from a public street, and with some level of both acoustical privacy and protection from meteorological phenomena.
+The prototypical Kiosk No. 2 (K2) was designed by Sir Giles Gilbert Scott as a pre-fabricated urban amenity in which a coin-wielding urban dweller could make a telephone call from a public street, and with some level of acoustical privacy and protection from meteorological phenomena.
 At the time of their deployment, Telephone Boxes were the technological state of the art in the Communications sector, and they were infra-structures designed in response to a demonstrated need of urban dwellers.

 For this Telephone Box Redux project, each student: